Confusion often arises about how the Italian rules on tax residence

 Rebuttal of the Presumption of Tax Residence

-If you meet the Test 4 of the Italian test of Statutory Residence, you are presumed to be Italian tax resident.
+If you meet Test 4 of the Italian test of Statutory Residence (registration with the Anagrafe), you are presumed to be Italian tax resident.
 The presumption can be rebutted in certain circumstances.
 Rebuttal of a legal presumption in the Italian Tax Code requires taxpayers to produce specific legal support for overriding the terms of Italian law.
-This can be for example pursuant to an international applicable to certain individuals in certain circumstances – .e g diplomats, senior UN or EU functionaries where a relevant treaty operates to define the consequences of Italian residence or exemption from tax, based on the application of a double tax treaty (DTA).
+This can be for example pursuant to an international DTA applicable to certain individuals in certain circumstances – e g diplomats, senior UN or EU functionaries where a relevant treaty operates to define the consequences of Italian residence or exemption from income tax) and in rarer occasions, wealth tax), based on the application of a double tax treaty (DTA).

 Relying on a DTA

-The Italian Tax Agency have stated that in determining the tax residence of any individual, they will require concrete documentary evidence showing the presence of the elements the taxpayer is putting forward to support a claim under a DTA that you are not tax resident by virtue of the Treaty in Italy.
+The Italian Tax Agency have stated that in determining the tax residence of any individual, they will require concrete documentary evidence showing the presence of the elements the taxpayer is putting forward to support a claim under a DTA that you are not tax resident in Italy by virtue of the Treaty .
 Documents should be collated on an Italian tax year by tax year basis.
-The documentation may need to be translated into the Italian language, possible by a professional translator who needs to0 authenticate the veracity of the translations.
+The documentation may need to be translated into the Italian language, possible by a professional translator who will need to authenticate the veracity of the translations.

 - you must be tax resident in another country as defined under the tax residence rules of that country;